henrolar4ever/henrolar4ever/README.md

 - 👋 Hi, I’m @henrolar4ever
 - 👀 I’m interested in ..in technology
-- 🌱 I’m currently learning ...computer engineering
+- 🌱 I’m currently learning ...cloud engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...henryogholi@yahoo.com,07026336285